AIM-Harvard/pyradiomics/docs/faq.rst

 We strive to keep PyRadiomics as bug free as possible by thoroughly testing new additions before including them in the stable version.
 However, nothing is perfect, and some bugs may therefore exist.
-Report yours by `opening an issue <https://github.com/Radiomics/pyradiomics/issues>`_ on the GitHub or contact us at the `pyradiomics email list <https://groups.google.com/forum/#!forum/pyradiomics>`_.
+Report yours by `opening an issue <https://github.com/Radiomics/pyradiomics/issues>`_ on the GitHub.
 If you want to help in fixing it, we'd welcome you to open up a `pull request <https://github.com/Radiomics/pyradiomics/pulls>`_ with your suggested fix.

 My question is not listed here...
 #################################

-If you have a question that is not listed here, check the `pyradiomics email list <https://groups.google.com/forum/#!forum/pyradiomics>`_ or the `issues on GitHub <https://github.com/Radiomics/pyradiomics/issues>`_.
+If you have a question that is not listed here, check the `pyradiomics forum on 3D Slicer discourse <https://discourse.slicer.org/c/community/radiomics/23>`_ or the `issues on GitHub <https://github.com/Radiomics/pyradiomics/issues>`_.
 Feel free to post a new question or issue and we'll try to get back to you ASAP.